It’s time to purge the worst people in your social media feeds

 The social media apps on your phone are likely some of the most frequently used, but keeping up with Facebook, Twitter, Instagram, and Snapchat feeds can be exhausting.
 So, to save your time and sanity, it’s worth culling your “following” list every now and again.

-Instagram has rolled out a new way for you to see who you’ve interacted with most often: Tap your profile button (bottom right), then Following, and Least Interacted With.
+Instagram has a way for you to see who you’ve interacted with least often: Tap your profile button (bottom right), then Following, and Least Interacted With.
 You’ll see the people you don’t often chat with or whose photos you rarely like and comment on.
 Simply tap Following to sever your Instagram connection with someone on the list.

 A variety of third-party apps also let you quickly unfollow other Instagram users, but you use them at your own risk (you’ll be giving them access to your Instagram account and data).
-Look for established software options built for social media marketers, like Combin—it’s free to use for a single Instagram account, will show you who isn’t following you back, and will flag accounts that appear to be inactive.
+Look for established software options built for social media marketers, like Combin.
+This service is free to use for a single Instagram account, will show you who isn’t following you back, and will flag accounts that appear to be inactive.

 Head to the list of people you’re following on Twitter by tapping your avatar (top left), then Following.
 The accounts you’ve followed most recently will be listed at the top.
 Tap any of the “following” buttons you see on the right to unfollow someone, and you won’t see them on your Twitter feed again.

 One extra step you can take in the Twitter app is to open the Following page from your profile, then look for the Follows you badges.
-This will give you some idea of the people who are mutually connected to you, which might make it a little easier to decide whom to unfollow.
+This will give you some idea of the people who are mutually connected to you, which might make your unfollowing decisions a little easier.

 From the Facebook news feed, tap any username you see, then tap the friend badge (a head and shoulders icon with a check mark next to it).
-On the next screen, you can choose Friends to either unfriend someone or to “take a break” from them (you won’t see any of their posts, but you’ll remain connected).
+On the next screen, you can choose to Unfriend them, Unfollow them, or Take a Break (you won’t see any of their posts, but you’ll remain connected).

 To see all your Facebook friends, tap the menu button (three horizontal lines), then Friends and All Friends.
 Use the Sort button to change the order of this list, putting your newest or oldest friends at the top, or stick with the default.
 In our case, the default sorting seemed to put the people we interact with most at the top, but yours may vary (Facebook doesn’t actually say anything about this default order).
 To unfriend someone, tap the three dots next to their name.

-If you’re wondering who you spend a lot of time interacting with on Facebook, you can find out by going to someone’s profile page, tapping More, and See Friendship.
+If you’re wondering who you spend a lot of time interacting with on Facebook, you can find out by going to someone’s profile page, tapping More (the three dots), and See Friendship.
 This will show you photos and posts you’re tagged in together, events you’ve both signed up for, and more.
 It might just help you decide who is worth keeping as a friend.

 Facebook doesn’t reveal who interacts with you least, or which accounts are least active—it wants you to stay friends with as many people as possible, so you’ll have to check manually.
 Some third-party apps claim to be able to do this for you, but we haven’t found any that look reliable or safe enough to recommend.